Robert Jarvik: Career

 Jarvik joined the University of Utah's artificial organs program in 1971, then headed by Willem Johan Kolff, his mentor.
-At the time, the program used a pneumatic artificial heart design by Clifford Kwan-Gett that had sustained an animal in the lab for 10 days.
+At the time, the program used a pneumatic artificial heart design by Clifford Kwan-Gett that had sustained an animal in the laboratory for ten days.
 Kolff assigned Jarvik to design a new heart that would overcome the problems of the Kwan-Gett heart, eventually culminating with the Jarvik-7 device.

-In 1982, the team carried out an artificial heart implant - the second ever, 13 years after Domingo Liotta and Denton Cooley's first in 1969.
+In 1982, the team carried out an artificial heart implant — the second ever, 13 years after Domingo Liotta and Denton Cooley's first in 1969.
 William DeVries first implanted the Jarvik-7 into retired dentist Barney Clark at the University of Utah on December 1, 1982.
 Clark required frequent visits to the hospital for the next 112 days, after which he died.
 During frequent press conferences to update the patient's condition, Jarvik, along with DeVries, briefed the world's media on Clark's condition.
 The next several implantations of the Jarvik-7 heart were conducted by Humana, a large health care insurance company.
 The second patient, William J. Schroeder, survived 620 days.
 In 1983, Jarvik and DeVries received the Golden Plate Award of the American Academy of Achievement.

 In 2006, Jarvik began appearing in television commercials for Pfizer's cholesterol medication Lipitor.
 Two members of Congress, as part of their campaign against celebrity endorsements, began an investigation as to whether his television advertisements constitute medical advice given without a license to practice medicine.
-One commercial depicted Jarvik rowing, he did not row himself, and a body double was used.
+One commercial depicted Jarvik rowing, wherein a body double was used.
 Later, Jarvik said that he had not taken Lipitor until becoming a spokesman for the company.
-On February 25, 2008, Pfizer announced that it would discontinue its ads with Jarvik.
+On February 25, 2008, Pfizer announced that it would discontinue its advertisements with Jarvik.